Sara has covered significant news events in Australasia for NBC, CNN and PBS.

 Among her many NBC assignments in the region, Sara covered the 2012 tour of Prince William and Catherine, Duchess of Cambridge to Singapore, Malaysia and the Solomon Islands.
 She reported on the 2011 earthquake in Christchurch and the 2009 Black Saturday bush fires near her home in Victoria.

-Before moving to Australia in 2008, Sara was based in New York for more than a decade.
-She served as substitute newsreader on NBC Today, was a frequent co-anchor of Weekend Today and often anchored MSNBC.
+Prior to moving to Australia in 2008, Sara was based in New York City for NBC News for more than a decade.
+She served as substitute newsreader on the NBC Today Show, was a frequent co-anchor of Weekend Today and often anchored MSNBC.

 Sara earned many prestigious awards for her reports on some of the biggest international stories of our era.